 - Share how it’s similar to any story they’ve represented in the past (remember those good comps!).

-- If you heard any interview from them, mention it and tell them why you liked this interview.
+- If you heard an interview with them, mention it and tell them why you liked this interview.

 - If you’ve attended a workshop they ran, mention it and share why you liked it.